lagotto/lagotto/docs/index.md

 * [Python client](https://github.com/lagotto/pyalm)

 ## For Developers
 We always welcome feedback and code contributions, and we have a growing list of [contributors](/docs/contributors).
-For questions or comments regarding Lagotto, visit the [Lagotto support forum](http://discuss.lagotto.io) or use the [Github issue tracker](https://github.com/lagotto/lagotto/issues).
+For questions or comments regarding Lagotto, visit the [Github issue tracker](https://github.com/lagotto/lagotto/issues).